RihannatAdekunle/Bank-Customer-Churn-Prediction/README.md

 ---

 ## Conclusion
 This analysis demonstrates the importance of understanding customer behavior to address churn effectively.
-Random Forest emerged as the best-performing model, offering the most accurate predictions and actionable insights.
+Logisitc Regression emerged as the best-performing model, offering the most accurate predictions and actionable insights.
 By targeting at-risk customer segments—older, inactive, female customers—banks can develop data-driven retention strategies.